Importance of Periodic table in Chemistry

 In the Standard Periodic Table, the elements are indexed according to the increasing atomic number.
 A new row initially starts when a new electron shell possesses the first electron.

-Blocks: It can be referred to a distinct region in a periodic table in perception to the sequence, where the shells of electrons are filled.
-The s - block consists of first 2 groups and p - blocks comprehend of last 6 groups, f- block do not contain any members of the panel and d-block consists from group 3 to 12.
+Blocks: It can be referred to as a distinct region in a periodic table in the perception of the sequence, where the shells of electrons are filled.
+The s – block consists of the first 2 groups and p – blocks comprehend of the last 6 groups, f- block do not contain any members of the panel and d-block consists of groups 3 to 12.

 Metals, Nonmetals, and Metalloids: Metals are a solid substance, shiny, fusible materials possessing excellent thermal conductivity.
 Nonmetals can either be colored or colorless.
 Metalloids exhibit transitional properties.